NixOS/nix/doc/manual/src/expressions/advanced-attributes.md

     A list of names of attributes that should be passed via files rather than environment variables.
 For example, if you have

-    ```
+    ```nix
     passAsFile = ["big"];
     big = "a very long string";
     ```

-    then when the builder runs, the environment variable `bigPath` will contain the absolute path to a temporary file containing `a very long
+    then when the builder runs, the environment variable `bigPath` will contain the absolute path to a temporary file containing `a very long string`.
-                    string`.
 That is, for any attribute *x* listed in `passAsFile`, Nix will pass an environment variable `xPath` holding the path of the file containing the value of attribute *x*.
 This is useful when you need to pass large strings to a builder, since most operating systems impose a limit on the size of the environment (typically, a few hundred kilobyte).

   - `preferLocalBuild`
     If this attribute is set to `true` and [distributed building is